-If there are two (or more) score levels, for example a hard and soft level, then a score is feasible if no hard constraints are broken.
+If there are two (or more) score levels, for example HardSoftScore, then a score is feasible if no hard constraints are broken.

 By default, Planner will always assign all planning variables a planning value.
 If there is no feasible solution, this means the best solution will be infeasible.
 To instead leave some of the planning entities unassigned, apply overconstrained planning.